kiranma72/abdm-docs/content/1-basics/Working_with_ABDM_APIs.md

 {{% badge icon="exclamation-triangle"%}}Disclaimer{{% /badge %}} This API can't be configured in production it can be configured only in sandbox

-One can verify [here](http://localhost:1313/abdm-docs/1-basics/working_with_abdm_apis/#check-your-configuration) whether the callback url is configured correctly.
+One can verify [here](#check-your-configuration) whether the callback url is configured correctly.

 After registering the callback url, if we fire any API which has a callback, ABDM will post the response of the fired API to that callback url.

 ### Linking the HIPs / HIUs for a Client ID

 The HIP code used by ABDM is the same as the health facility registry ID.
-For details on how to register a health facility that uses your software go (here).
+For details on how to register a health facility that uses your software go [here](https://facility.abdm.gov.in/).

 The API below is only available in the Sandbox for quick setups.
 You can use it to link ONE HIP / HIU ID with your Client ID with no validations.